jasmine/jasmine.github.io/_tutorials/running_specs_in_parallel.md

 * If it needs to run once for all specs in the entire suite and initializes in-process state, you cannot use parallel mode.

-## Known bugs as of 5.0.0-alpha.1

-* Unhandled async errors that occur after a spec finishes are somewhat less likely to be reported.
-* [Use without globals](tutorials/use_without_globals) is not yet supported.

 ## Differences to be aware of

 * Certain types of fatal errors, like errors loading a spec or helper file,